SeleniumHQ/docker-selenium/charts/selenium-grid/README.md

 # In both cases grid exposed by default using ingress.
 You may want to set hostname for the grid.
 Default hostname is selenium-grid.local.
 helm install selenium-grid --set ingress.hostname=selenium-grid.k8s.local docker-selenium/chart/selenium-grid/.
+# Verify ingress configuration via kubectl get ingress
+# Notes: In case you want to set hostname is selenium-grid.local.
+You need to add the IP and hostname to the local host file in `/etc/hosts`
 ```

 ## Enable Selenium Grid Autoscaling